History & Traditions

 At the time, public schools were scarce in the Carolina Piedmont.
-The town of Wingate was chosen because it was close to the Seaboard Air Line Railway.
+The location was chosen because it was close to the Seaboard Air Line Railway.
 It was also close to Meadow Branch Baptist Church.

 The Wingate school was built on 10 acres that had fine oak trees and a spring.
 From this serene setting, its founders nurtured the young school:

-- Trustees named it after a successful graduate of Wake Forest University, Washington Manley Wingate.
+- Trustees named it after a successful graduate of Wake Forest University, Washington Manly Wingate.

 - Another Wake Forest graduate, Marcus B. Dry, served as its first leader.

 - Dry and Miss Polly Crowder taught the curriculum.